Banking Deserts Dashboard

 A census tract is urban if its population lies primarily within a metropolitan statistical area (MSA) and a principal city of its MSA.
 It is suburban if its population lies primarily within an MSA but not within the principal cities of its MSA.
 The tract is rural if its population does not lie primarily within an MSA.
 We use US Census 2023 delineation files for principal cities of MSAs.

 A census tract has a majority race/ethnicity if more than half of its 2016-2020 ACS population shares the same race or ethnicity.
 If no race/ethnicity makes up more than half of a tract’s population, it is labeled as having “no predominant race.”
+A tract where most residents are people of color is one in which more than half of its population is Hispanic or non-white.

 The dashboard data will be updated annually.
 To receive emails about future updates of the dashboard and other Fed Communities content, sign up for our newsletter.